UBER-OSM-Project/Global-Contributions/README.md

  1. Updating road networks: improving geometry, road classes, names, turn restrictions, and directionality.
  2. Adding detailed lane information: including turn lanes and lane connectivity.
  3. Enhancing transportation infrastructure: mapping signposts, shields, and key transit features.
  4. To ensure the accuracy of edits, sources such as recent aerial imagery, street-level photography, and other locally recommended community references are reviewed.
-Only edits that are clearly supported by these sources are uploaded to OpenStreetMap (OSM)

 Scope: